 They will also encourage you to add on Park Hoppers and Waterparks.
 I would advise that you skip the Park Hopper option completely.

-If you aren’t buying your tickets through Disney as part of a resort stay package, I highly encourage you to look at the price difference between Undercover Tourist as opposed to buying tickets once you get to the park.
+If you aren’t buying your tickets through Disney as part of a resort stay package, I highly encourage you to look at the price difference between Getaway Today as opposed to buying tickets once you get to the park.

 When you are going to Disney on a budget, you are going to want to make sure that you think about souvenirs.

 Be sure to purchase things like Disney T-shirts online at ShopDisney rather than in the park, and buy small Disney items at places like the Dollar Store.

 You will save a ton of money upfront and that way you can spend money on less expensive (but just as enjoyable) items you can take home.

 Don’t forget there are also a ton of Disney Souvenirs you can get for FREE!